 In my experience, however, the reason is almost always that the company needs to be able to issue shares of stock in order to bring on investors or raise venture capital.

 “Any other entity may convert to a corporation of this State by complying with subsection (h) of this section and filing in the office of the Secretary of State”

 (§ 265 Conversion of other entities to a domestic corporation)

-The filing requires two properly completed and signed documents be submitted to the state of Delaware: the Certificate of Conversion and the Certificate of Incorporation.
+The filing requires two properly completed and signed documents be submitted to the state of Delaware:

 A Certificate of Conversion is the document filed to effectively change from one entity type to another with Delaware’s Division of Corporations.
 The filing must specifically state the following:

 The Certificate of Incorporation is required to create the corporation.
 This document must have the following information listed:

 Lastly, the $300 Delaware Franchise Tax for the LLC must accompany the filing for the current and following years that are due.
 For instance, an LLC converting to a corporation during the year 2023 would owe the $300 tax for the year 2022 (if not already paid by the June 1 deadline) AND $300 at the time of the filing (for the year 2023).
 It would then owe its annual corporation Franchise Tax on March 1, 2024 (for the year 2023).
 Effectively, it is taxed twice for the year of the conversion because it operates as both an LLC and a corporation for some amount of time during that calendar year.